teamtomo/torch-refine-tilt-axis-angle/README.md

 ## Overview

 torch-refine-tilt-axis-angle provides an implementation for finding the in plane rotation for a tilt-series that aligns the tilt axis with the y-axis.
 This is done by extracting lines from the 2D Fourier transform of the tilt-series images and minimizing the mean squared error between them, i.e. the common lines.
-It makes use of the pytorch LBFGS optimizer to find the minimum.
+It makes use of scipy's Brent's method (bounded) to find the minimum.

 ## Installation